linlinlearning/my_restaurants/README.md

 - Add a restaurant
 - Edit restaurant details from the homepage or a detail page
 - Delete a restaurant
+- Sort restaurants by name, category, or location

 ## Getting started
 1. Clone the project